BHAARATH002/ASS_PM/cloud_aws/README.md

 ## 7) EC2 autosclaing ELB
 # Includes Java 17, Redis and Apache Web Server
+# Please take note this process is only spinning of the instances with ASG and ALB.
+Th application is not installed into the instance.
+Please refer to the application folder to install the application and its configuration.
 cd autoscaling_elb/
 terraform init
 terraform plan -out autoscaling_elb.out